redcanaryco/oxidebpf/README.md

 ```

 If you want to build locally, check the `bootstrap.sh` file for the Vagrantfile
-most similar to your system
+most similar to your system.
+This file will include build and test dependencies
+for the distribution.

 ## Testing